suryanshukla592/Hackhthon/README.md

 # 🛰️ Stage III: Demodulation & Bit Extraction

+In this problem statement, we utilize Binary Phase Shift Keying (BPSK) as our primary modulation scheme.As in the I vs Q (Constellation) graph we are getting two different clusters.

 With the carrier centered and the timing synchronized, **Stage III** focuses on converting the analog baseband samples into digital information.
 This involves identifying the modulation scheme, correcting symbol-level distortions, and making definitive "hard" decisions for each bit.

 ---